xbgmsharp/yapdnsui/README.md

 PORT=8080 DEBUG=yapdnsui node bin/www
 ```

-* Point your browser to: [http://localhost:8080/] (http://localhost:8080/)
+* Point your browser to: [http://localhost:8080/](http://localhost:8080/)
 * Enjoy!

 _Note_ : yaPDNSui use a sqlite memory database to store PowerDNS instances details.
 As an advantage, you don't need to configure anything outside of the webgui.
 However you need to add a PowerDNS instances to the configuration after each application start.
-You can access the PowerDNS server manage interface using the menu on the right or by poinyour browser to '/server'.
+You can access the PowerDNS server manage interface using the menu on the right.

 Test using Docker
 -----------------